Canadian Household Balance Sheet (2024 Q4)

 - Data Commentary

-Household wealth rises for the third consecutive quarter
+Household wealth rises for the fifth consecutive quarter but tariff-related market volatility signals trouble ahead

 Key Implications